 - Block light from windows with shades or blinds.

-- Consistently implement a housekeeping plan (vacuuming, dusting etc.)
+- Consistently implement a housekeeping plan (vacuuming, dusting, etc.)

-- Store your rug on an elevated surface, since carpet beetles like to reside between the floor and the back of your rug.
+- Store your rug on an elevated surface since carpet beetles like to reside between the floor and the back of your rug.

-Life Storage has a variety of climate control storage options that manage temperature and humidity to protect your most valuables rugs from the elements, pesky insects and thieves.
+If your home lacks the appropriate space to keep your rug, or if you plan to keep it stored for a long time, look into self-storage as an option.
+Life Storage has a variety of climate-controlled storage units that manage temperature and humidity to protect your most valuable rugs from the elements, pesky insects, and thieves.
 Visit our website to learn about storage rates and specials.